 - 3.7 The College is entitled, at the Student's expense, to remove from the Accommodation or the Common Parts any article which constitutes an obstruction or a fire or health or safety risk but (unless perishable) will if requested return it to the Student on the termination of this licence agreement.
-The College is entitled to remove any item left in College by the Student at the end of the Licence Period and shall not be obliged to return it to the Student. - 3.8 This licence agreement is a student licence under paragraph 8 of Schedule 1 to the Housing Act 1988 (and will operate as a licence where the Accommodation is designated for sharing, and is shared, with another student). - 3.9 Notices under this licence agreement must be in writing (which includes email) and the College's address for service is given on the first page of this licence agreement. - 3.10 This licence agreement is not intended to confer any benefit to anyone who is not party to it. - 3.11 This licence agreement and the policies referred to in it (together with the Handbook of New College, Oxford, the terms and conditions of Endsleigh's insurance cover and the Accommodation Acceptance Form) contains all the terms agreed to by the College and the Student at the time it comes into effect and any variation to the terms will only be effective if agreed between the Student and the College's Home Bursar.
+The College is entitled to remove any item left in College by the Student at the end of the Licence Period and shall not be obliged to return it to the Student. - 3.8 This licence agreement is a student licence under paragraph 8 of Schedule 1 to the Housing Act 1988 (and will operate as a licence where the Accommodation is designated for sharing, and is shared, with another student). - 3.9 Notices under this licence agreement must be in writing (which includes email) and the College's address for service is given on the first page of this licence agreement.
+Notices will be deemed to have been received upon receipt of a recorded delivery document or 'sent' record if via email. - 3.10 This licence agreement is not intended to confer any benefit to anyone who is not party to it. - 3.11 This licence agreement and the policies referred to in it (together with the Handbook of New College, Oxford, the terms and conditions of Endsleigh's insurance cover and the Accommodation Acceptance Form) contains all the terms agreed to by the College and the Student at the time it comes into effect and any variation to the terms will only be effective if agreed between the Student and the College's Home Bursar.
 The College will confirm any agreed variation to the Student in writing at the time the variation is made.